TonyIvchenko/playground/shared/README.md

-Use that helper when a page only needs the standard “pick a sample from `data-*`” or “read the first selected file” flow, or when it only needs the standard text-file download/export path, or when it only needs a shared counter plus soft-limit hint updater.
+Use that helper when a page only needs the standard “pick a sample from `data-*`” or “read the first selected file” flow, or when it only needs the standard text-file download/export path, or when it only needs a shared counter plus soft-limit hint updater, or when it only needs a shared clipboard copy path with fallback.

 The shared stylesheet defines the base token groups for: